gescobar19/flight-data-visualizer/README.md

 ## Overview

 This project visualizes live aircraft positions on a 3D globe using data from the [OpenSky Network API](https://opensky-network.org/).
-It demonstrates real-time telemetry integration, interactive visualization, and software engineering best practices in Unity and C#.
+It demonstrates real-time telemetry integration and interactive visualization in Unity and C#.

 ---